mparaz/databuildcheck/databuildcheck/README.md

 - `--check-tables` / `-t`: Enable table reference checking (optional)
 - `--database-substitution`: Database name substitution in format 'original=substitute' (optional, can be used multiple times)
 - `--schema-substitution`: Schema name substitution in format 'original=substitute' (optional, can be used multiple times)
+- `--check-requirements` / `-r`: Enable manifest requirements checking (optional)
+- `--requirements-config`: Path to requirements configuration YAML file (required when `--check-requirements` is used)

 ### Example